-We’ve already discussed how you can use portfolios.
-Today we’ll talk about five important things you need to know before jumping into Portfolios in CA PPM.
+Today we’ll talk about five important things you need to know before jumping into Portfolios in Clarity PPM.

 1 | Demand Management

-You really want to have a solid foundation in Demand Management before you start using Portfolios in CA PPM.
-In order to be successful with Portfolios, you have to understand what work is coming up and how you’re managing upcoming Demand—like Ideas—inside CA PPM.
+You really want to have a solid foundation in Demand Management before you start using Portfolios in Clarity PPM.
+In order to be successful with Portfolios, you have to understand what work is coming up and how you’re managing upcoming Demand—like Ideas—inside Clarity.

 2 | Project and Investment Management

 Also critical, you want to really have your head wrapped around Project Management and Investment Management.
-It’s easy for you to point to what’s getting worked on now, and you’re tracking that work within CA PPM.
+It’s easy for you to point to what’s getting worked on now, and you’re tracking that work within Clarity.

 3 | Resource Management